Search Trajectories Networks of Multiobjective Evolutionary Algorithms: Results

 Figure~\ref{fig:stn_UF8} illustrates the UF8 results.
 We can see that MOEA/D and NSGA-II conduct different searches over the three objective problems (as can also be seen in Table~\ref{mop_metrics}).
 Looking first at the results of MOEA/D, we can see that this algorithm progresses with the search with a higher exploration rate since, for all vectors, the number of edges and nodes is higher.
 Also, we can see that the STN of MOEA/D for the UF8 problem is denser than the NSGA-II for the same problem.
-MOEA/D performs the best in terms of the number of optimal solutions found in a problem, with 24 solutions in the theoretical Pareto front.
-By contrast, NSGA-II finds no optimal solution, and we can see that the network components are apart, suggesting that the starting point of the search poses a great impact on the search progress of NSGA-II.
+MOEA/D performs the best in terms of the number of optimal solutions found in a problem, with 1 solution in the theoretical Pareto front.
+By contrast, NSGA-II finds no optimal solution.

 Turning now to the STN metrics for each trajectory, in Figure~\ref{fig:number_nodes}, we can see that each of the MOEA/D vectors visit more nodes than the vectors of NSGA-II, meaning that MOEA/D finds more unique solutions than NSGA-II.
-This higher number of nodes, overall vectors, is not exclusive to the MOPs shown by Figure~\ref{fig:number_nodes}, as can be seen in Table~\ref{mop_metrics}.
-Moreover, these results, combined with the higher number of optimal solutions, lower values of maximum and mean in-/out- degrees, reinforce that MOEA/D can explore better the search space given the higher number of optimal solutions.
+This higher number of nodes is not exclusive to the MOPs shown by Figure~\ref{fig:number_nodes}, as can be seen in Table~\ref{mop_metrics}.
+Moreover, these results, combined with the higher number of optimal solutions reinforce that MOEA/D can explore better the search space given the higher number of optimal solutions.

-In terms of the traditional MOP metrics HV and IGD in Table~\ref{mop_metrics}, we can see that MOEA/D achieves higher HV values and lower IGD values.
-In comparison with NSGA-II for all MOPs.
+In terms of the traditional MOP metrics HV and IGD in Table~\ref{mop_metrics}, we can see that MOEA/D achieves higher HV values and lower IGD values, in comparison with NSGA-II for all MOPs.
 However, in UF7, both algorithms perform the same, and in UF4, NSGA-II performs the best in both metrics.
 Overall, for this set of MOPs, we consider that MOEA/D presents better performance than NSGA-II.